Co-Owner, Recruiting Coordinator, 2021, 2023, and 2026 Coach

-Michelle Mason is the Head Coach of Division I, Iona College in New Rochelle, NY.
+Michelle Mason is the Varsity Head Coach at Rye High School.
+Mason left her longstanding tenure (2008-2019) as the Head Coach at Division I, Iona College to commit her entire passion and energy into Snipers Elite.
 She began the Snipers program under Top Side Lacrosse in February of 2012 to provide competitive lacrosse opportunities to players in Westchester County.
 In January of 2018, Mason officially took over ownership of the club with Catherine Conway, becoming Snipers Elite Lacrosse with an updated logo and color-scheme.
 In addition to her positions at Iona and Snipers Elite, Mason assists with training local youth and middle school programs throughout Westchester County.

 Mason enters her 9th season as head coach of the Iona College women's lacrosse program during the 2017-18 campaign.
 She is the second-ever coach at Iona after being appointed to the position on Aug.
 6, 2008.
 Mason came to New Rochelle from Keene State College in Keene, New Hampshire where she held the same position for two seasons.